mousepawmedia/devdocs/network/source/setup_linux/install.rst

 If you have a PC running Windows 8 or later, you may need to turn off Secure Boot before you can install Linux.

-..
-NOTE:: It is not possible to install Linux on Microsoft-branded computers,
+..  note:: It is not possible to install Linux on Microsoft-branded computers,
     such as the Surface Pro.

 To do this, go to the Power menu (where you shut down from), hold down SHIFT,